heimlich1024/OD_CopyPasteExternal/README.md

 # OD_CopyPasteExternal
 Easily copying and pasting of geometry between 3D Applications

+# Why ?

+Because quite frankly nothing thats this easy exists.
+And if you are like me working in environments using multiple applications, this becomes extremely beneficial.
+I opensourced it, in the hope, that there are other people willing to contributes, in applications that I have either a) not touched, or b) have not as much experience in to make this even better than it already is.
+So if you are willing to contribute, please get in touch with me

 # General Information:

 - Copy To External: will copy the current mesh into memory